-No, not the time of the year where you are looking forward to Christmas dinner with your friends or celebrating the holidays with your family.
+No, not the time of the year when you are looking forward to Christmas dinner with your friends or celebrating the holidays with your family.

-It’s that dreaded time of the year where all of you working adults need to about how much income tax you need to pay because tax assessment is from 1 January 2021 to 31 December 2021…
+It’s that dreaded time of the year when all of you working adults need to know how much income tax you need to pay and start preparing for the assessment period in the Year of Assessment (YA) 2024.

 Of course, there are no avoiding income taxes, but the fact that you’re reading this article shows that you want to avoid it as much as possible.